eduwallet/veramo-agent/README.md

 Main entry script is `src/agent.ts`
 This script first creates a basic Veramo Agent instance with all the relevant plugins.
 Then it configures the plugins by reading the json configurations.
 Finally it sets up the Express server to serve the various endpoints.

+## Authorization Code Flow

+The Issuer application does _not_ implement an AS server.
+Instead, it allows configuration of an external authorization server using the `authorizationEndpoint` configuration parameter.
+This value is automatically transferred to the correct `metadata` parameter.

+The issuer tries to decode the `access token` returned by the AS to see if it implements RFC 9068: https://datatracker.ietf.org/doc/html/rfc9068
+This RFC describes how to encode the `access token` as a `JWT` so that the consumer RP can both establish the authenticity and does not need to call an additional token introspection endpoint.
+For this to work, the issuer tries to find the AS OAuth configuration setup and determines the
+`jwk_uri_endpoint` to preload the JWKs used by the AS for encoding the token.

+If the `access token` is a JWT, the issuer tries to retrieve the `issuer_state` attribute from it to determine the current issuance session.
+Based on the session, the issuer will then determine the credential subject data.
+There is currently no implementation to retrieve additional data based on the authenticated user, like requesting a user info endpoint or further dissecting the `access token`.

 ## Status Lists